janTOffermann/HEPData4ML/README.md

 ### Final-state selection

 The `final_state_selection` algorithm will determine what particles we save as our final state.
-If using DELPHES, this is what will be passed to DELPHES as input.
+If using DELPHES, this is what will be passed to DELPHES as input[^1].
 If not, this is what will be directly passed to jet clustering.
 For example, we may just want to save all stable particles output by Pythia.

+[^1]: Of course, DELPHES will by default only actually interact with certain particles by default (e.g. the detector does not interact with neutrinos).
+Nonetheless, this may prove a useful handle for deciding what particles propagate forward in the simulation process.

 ### Event selection